 Whom To Test

-All incoming students will be screened via a questionnaire where the student identifies risk factors for TB infection and disease.
-This screening process will happen through the enrollment/orientation program known as “Hornet Connection” for new domestic students, and “International SWARM” for new international students.
+All incoming students will be screened via a paper or electronic form where the student identifies risk factors for TB infection and disease.
+This screening process will happen through the enrollment/orientation program known as “Hornet Connection” for new domestic students, and “International Orientation” for new international students.
 As the United States is primarily a low-incidence country, most US born incoming students will not have risk factors and do not need to be tested.
-Incoming students born in high-incidence countries (defined by the World Health Organization) or with other high risk factors must have TB testing done prior to the start of classes.
+Incoming students born in high-incidence countries (defined by the World Health Organization) or with other risk factors must have TB testing done prior to the start of classes.
 High-risk testing performed at ESU will be done by blood test known as interferon gamma release assay (IGRA).
 Chest X-rays, PPD’s (skin test), and IGRA tests done outside the U.S. will not be accepted.
 Tests done in the U.S. must have been done within 6 months of beginning class at ESU to meet these requirements.

 Continuing students will be tested only when their activities place them at risk for a new infection (travel to high incidence areas for example) or to meet an academic program requirement.

 Students participating in study abroad programs in high incidence areas should be tested prior to departure and 8 to 10 weeks after returning to ESU.
 A list of students participating in Study Abroad programs will be furnished to Health Services by the Office of International Education, complete with departure and return dates and destinations.
 Students participating in Study Abroad programs must make an appointment with Health Services for a “Travel Health Consult” at which time appropriate screenings and vaccinations will be addressed.

 Students not complying with these requirements may have an administrative hold placed on their enrollment for subsequent semesters.